-For the past several years, we have seen a relative flattening of Georgia's load growth due to such factors as the effects of milder seasonal temperatures, technological advances in today's energy efficient devices, general economic fluctuations, and the use of demand-side management by our Member Systems.
-Our current forecasts suggest this trend will likely continue for the next few years.
-Still, we continue to construct new transmission facilities and modify existing ones to meet our Member Systems' needs and to achieve our system reliability objectives.
+For most of the past several years, we have seen a relative flattening of Georgia's load growth due to such factors as the effects of milder seasonal temperatures, technological advances in today's energy efficient devices, general economic fluctuations, the addition of distributed generation facilities, and the use of demand-side management by our Member Systems.
+However, in 2019, we recorded a historically high peak load caused by a hot summer, and in 2020 our peak was almost as high as 2019's peak.
+Our current forecasts project that slight percentage increases in load growth are likely for the next few years.
+We continue to construct new transmission facilities and modify existing ones to meet our Member Systems' needs and to achieve our system reliability objectives.